 Don’t, unless you find one dirt cheap and you use it only for very small seedlings.

 Instead, full-spectrum high-output T5 lights are best even for seedlings.
 They’ll drive growth from the seedling stage through root establishment and until plants are ready for transplanting, at which point you may want to put them under more light.
-You may even be able to retrofit your fluorescent lights with LED bulbs when time comes.
+You may even be able to retrofit your fluorescent lights with LED bulbs when

 Some farmers use high-output fluorescent lights even for fully grown vegetative crops.
 If you’re growing plants that are fruiting or flowering, however, LEDs are better.

-How much fluorescent light is enough?
+fluorescent light is enough?

 When you’re installing fluorescent lights, you’ll need to measure coverage yourself using a light meter.
 There are hundreds of manufacturers of fluorescent lights and too many variables between the lights themselves and their installations to know what kind of coverage you’ll get until you line them up.
 Make sure your coverage is even and your plants are getting sufficient light.